hpott/PYMiner/README.md

 ## Getting Started

 Requires python 2.7.
-To initially setup, enter your Monero address and mining pool into the setup wizard that runs the first time you run PYMiner
+To initially setup, enter your Monero address into address.txt and have your mining pool details ready

  If you use windows and dont know how to or dont want to choose a mining pool then check out [SimpleMiner](https://github.com/hpott/SimpleMiner)